Alburnoides ohridanus

-The Ohrid spirlin (Alburnoides ohridanus) is a fish species of family Cyprinidae.
-This species is endemic to Lake Ohrid in North Macedonia and Albania in the Balkans.
+The Ohrid spirlin (Alburnoides ohridanus) is a fish species of family Leuciscidae.
+This species is endemic to Lake Ohrid and adjacent rivers and lakes in the Balkans.
 It is a benthopelagic temperate freshwater fish, up to 9 cm in length.
 It was originally named as a subspecies of Alburnoides bipunctatus.
 It is threatened by non-indigenous species of fish, many of which have been introduced into Lake Ohrid.